 The causes of sleep apnea

 Muscles that support the soft palate tissue at the back of your mouth relax while you’re asleep.
 This leads to the collapse of these tissues, and the base of your tongue falls back as well.
-Obstructive sleep apnea occurs when this tissue collapses to block the airway through your throat.
+Obstructive sleep apnea occurs when these tissue collapses block the airway through your throat.
 The sound of snoring is due to vibrations of these tissues as air struggles to get through.

 Risk factors for obstructive sleep apnea include: